 Pedestrian vehicle accidents can occur anywhere an individual walks near traffic– parking lots, sidewalks, crosswalks, and other intersections.
 Since pedestrians are difficult to see in the dark, many pedestrian incidents occur at night.
 People who are walking do not typically wear reflective or retroreflective clothing like bicyclists, and a driver or motorist who is not paying attention can crash into them, even when said pedestrian is abiding by sidewalk laws.

-That said, let's talk about all the legal aspects of California personal injury laws and pedestrian car accidents, as they would be handled by a prescreened Pedestrian Accident Attorney in Los Angeles.
+That said, let's talk about all the legal aspects of California personal injury laws and pedestrian car accidents, as a prescreened Pedestrian Accident Attorney in Los Angeles would handle them.

 There are many causes.
 Pedestrians will usually have the right of way on sidewalks, except in rare cases.
-The driver of the car is responsible for yielding to pedestrians who are crossing the street legally.
+The car's driver is responsible for yielding to pedestrians who are legally crossing the street.

 Pedestrians are all too often hit by reckless, distracted, or drunk drivers who fail to allow the right of way, despite a pedestrian's best attempts to cross at crosswalks and intersections and walk on sidewalks and shoulders.

 Here are a couple of scenarios: